Protecting Your Child From Infections

 Keep your child away from secondhand smoke.
 Smoke irritates the mucous membranes in your child's nose, sinuses, and lungs, making infections more likely.

-- Make sure your utensils, table, and general eating area are clean.
+- Make sure the utensils, table, and general eating area are clean.

 Current as of: February 9, 2022